chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![List of food](../assets/sanghaforest/food-2.jpg)

-I love this kind of traveling/pricing because it's fun to be fully responsible for how things go, and also I'm very picky and don't like getting overcharged.
+I love this kind of traveling/pricing because it's fun to be fully responsible for how things go, and also I'm very picky and enjoy transparent pricing :).

 ### Gear
 I was a little unsure of what to expect and therefore also of what to carry.
 Gear was pretty easy -- tent, sleeping bag, camping mattress, water (note: bring a filter so you don't have to use bottles), and food.
 I've gotten a bit into trying to pack super light aka ultralight, which would mean things like having a maximum of 2 underwear, 2 socks, 2 shirts even for a very long trip, and maybe less for this short of a trip, but the thing is this area is super humid and muddy and so those rules shouldn't exactly apply.
-I tend to go a little hard on these new travel concepts, like the first time I went to Nepal I had gotten very into "low planning, go with the flow", which meant that we didn't use a guide and found a random guy to be our porter, which ended up not going that well because there was a huge avalanche and the porter and I both got snowblinded, although it could've been much worse, and so now I try to be more flexible with my traveling rules.
+I tend to go a little hard on these new travel concepts, like after I got into the "little planning, go with the flow", I went to Nepal and maybe overdid it by not using a guide and finding a random guy to be our porter, which ended up not going that well because there was a huge avalanche and the porter and I both got snowblinded, and he didn't really give very good advice, although it could've been much worse, and so now I try to be more flexible with my traveling rules.

 As for camera lenses, I was deciding between a 24-70mm, 70-200mm, or both.
 I went with a 70-200 to be sure I'd be capable of reaching birds and elephants from far away, and figured I'd use my iPhone for shorter range stuff.
 The majority of photos did end up being shorter range, but having the long lens was nice.